andy5995/vs-fltk/docs/for-developers.md

 The main source for automatic code generation is located in `/schemas`.
 The json component definitions are compiled down into C++ classes, typescript type definitions, XSD schemas and XML data used in the embedded editor of `vs`.
 Any component shipped with `vs` (not those externally distributed in `/components`) must have a json schema definition, even if their class definition is not automatically generated.

+During development, you might want to use `codegen.quick` in place of `codegen`, as long as you are not altering the number of files involved or their naming.
+Some changes in the schemas will be incompatible with `codegen.quick`, so if you don't observe what you expect just perform a full refresh.

 ## Structure of the repo